 Mr Egger says planners now have the opportunity to:

-- Continue to strengthen relationships with active clients by articulating the service offering and transitioning them to ongoing service agreements
+- Continue to strengthen relationships with active clients by articulating the service offering, offering goals based advice and transitioning them to ongoing service agreements

 - Re-engage with non-active clients and upgrade them in terms of the services provided